Hornan7/Cardano-Constitution-MVG/README.md

 enactment of this constitution shall in any Manner affect the first and fourth Clauses in the Ninth Section of the first Article; and that no Delegated Representative, without its Consent, shall be deprived of its equal Suffrage in the Governance Mechanism. (**TODO** Modify when done with Article 1)

+> I don't believe that this can actually be set in stone in the language of the Constitution in this fashion as anyone, at any time, may submit a new Constitution Governance Action which may modify or completely change the constitution at any time regardless of the rest of the state of the network. - Adam

 ## Article V: Blockchain State, Supremacy, Affirmation, Religious Tests

 All Node Versions and Protocol Parameter's State, before the Adoption of this Constitution, shall be as valid against the Cardano Blockchain under this